abelkalum/boston_museums/README.md

 # BostonMuseums

 Welcome to Museums of Boston!
 This is a CLI application to find information about top-rated museums in Boston that you may be interested in visiting.
 Through it, for each museum, you will access details like museum's rating, url, and review snippets.
-To experiment with the code, run `bin/console` for an interactive prompt.
+To experiment with the code, run `bin/boston_museums` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

-## Installation
+# Installation

 Add this line to your application's Gemfile: